St. Jude Children's Research Hospital patient Owen to announce round three selection at 2019 NFL Draft

 "The NFL is a longtime partner of St. Jude, providing incredibly memorable experiences for our patients and families each year through opportunities like the NFL Draft and for kids to learn how to help other kids through the Play 60 program," said Richard Shadyac Jr., President and CEO of ALSAC, the fundraising and awareness organization for St. Jude Children's Research Hospital.
 "Owen has an inner strength and determination that should be admired, and we are honored that the NFL has invited him to represent St. Jude at the Draft to support all of the children fighting cancer and other life-threatening diseases."

 Owen was diagnosed at four years old with acute lymphoblastic leukemia (ALL).
-Owen spent nine years battling ALL and his love for football and running began immediately after he completed treatment in 2012.
+Owen spent two and a half years battling ALL and his love for football and running began immediately after he completed treatment in 2012.
 Now at 13, Owen is proud to be cancer-free and can even complete a 5:36 mile.
 He is a proud Seattle Seahawks fan, which he attributes to the influence of his "favorite" uncle who resides in Seattle.

 "I'm so excited to attend the NFL Draft and can't wait to get to Nashville to make the round three pick for my favorite team, the Seattle Seahawks," said Owen.
 "It will be an amazing experience to be part of the draft, so I'm thankful for both St. Jude and the NFL for giving me this incredible opportunity."